 Both brands feature top-of-the-line cordless drill selections: DeWalt DCD991B and Craftsman CMCD710C2.
 Both are packed with a similar brushless engine and half-inch chuck, so choosing between these drills is a tough decision.

-However, the three-speed position, lighter weight, and higher torque are what made DeWalt a better option than Craftsman in this category.
+However, the three-speed position, lighter weight, and higher torque led me to consider DeWalt as the superior choice in this category.

 Craftsman Products: Handpicked Recommendations